 On the Mozilla Blog last week, Dave Camp, Senior Vice President of Firefox, announced that the browser he manages will now block known third-party cookies, including Google Analytics by default.
-While many analytics analysts, SEOs, and advertisers are obviously miffed on the idea, the sell from Camp is all about enhanced tracking protection from your online behavior (a.k.a. privacy).
+While many analytics analysts, SEOs, and advertisers are obviously miffed on the idea, the sale from Camp is all about enhanced tracking protection from your online behavior (a.k.a. privacy).

 Firefox’s Enhanced Tracking Protection